dotnet/docs-maui/docs/user-interface/styles/xaml.md

 </ContentPage>
 ```

 In this example, the `Separator`, `Rounded`, and `Circle` style classes each set <xref:Microsoft.Maui.Controls.BoxView> properties to specific values.
-The `Rotated` style class has a `TargetType` of `VisualElement`, which means it can only be applied to `VisualElement` instances.
-However, its `ApplyToDerivedTypes` property is set to `true`, which ensures that it can be applied to any controls that derive from `VisualElement`, such as <xref:Microsoft.Maui.Controls.BoxView>.
+The `Rotated` style class has a `TargetType` of <xref:Microsoft.Maui.Controls.VisualElement>, which means it can only be applied to <xref:Microsoft.Maui.Controls.VisualElement> instances.
+However, its `ApplyToDerivedTypes` property is set to `true`, which ensures that it can be applied to any controls that derive from <xref:Microsoft.Maui.Controls.VisualElement>, such as <xref:Microsoft.Maui.Controls.BoxView>.
 For more information about applying a style to a derived type, see [Apply a style to derived types](#apply-a-style-to-derived-types).

 Style classes can be consumed by setting the `StyleClass` property of the control, which is of type `IList<string>`, to a list of style class names.
 The style classes will be applied, provided that the type of the control matches the `TargetType` of the style classes.